SATURDAY, April 22, 2017

 Note: Most of above numbers/claims are from Lester Brown's World on the Edge: How to prevent environmental and economic collapse 2011 without the overenthusiastic techno-optimist overselling bits, but without any hint it is not all good.
 Brown views all as alternate such that all fossil fuels could be left unused in the ground and quickly replaced by alternative sources to maintain our 'prosperity'.
 Environmentalists deeply believe in political solutions and 'green' technological fixes, and are seemingly oblivious to energy principles.

 All alternative energy sources have their enthusiastic proponents.
 When funding is available, when people want to believe, oversellers come out of the labwork to line up at the trough.
-Reminds me of when I was a kid looking at dozens of ads in the back of Popular Mechanics magazine that would, guaranteed, increase a car's fuel economy by at least 20 percent.
+Reminds me of when I was a kid looking at the ads for devices in the back of Popular Mechanics magazine that would, guaranteed, increase a car's fuel economy by at least 20 percent.
 My dad noted that if you installed all of them you'd have to stop every few hundred miles or so to drain off the extra gas.
 None actually worked other that to get someone to buy it.
-Buyer beware: sellers oversell.
+Buyer beware: sellers oversell to maximize short-term gain.

 The people making the system work may need years of education which is another energy input.
 It all takes money too, but that has nothing to do with biophysical reality.
-Money is an incomplete measure that creates an illusionary view of how the system works.
-Energy, not money, makes the system go around— all systems.
+Money is an incomplete measure that creates an illusionary view of how the system works (talk to any NWE trained economist).
+Energy, not money, makes the system go around—all systems.
 We are subsystems.
 Our economy is a subsystem of society which is a subsystem of environment.
-It is subsystems (energy hierarchies) all the way down and up to system (singular), aka universe/what-is/Nature....
+It is subsystems (energy hierarchies) all the way down and up to system (singular), aka the universe, the what-is..., Nature.

 Solar PV and e-downspouts produce energy.
-Absolutely, but neither will power the exponential grow of the industrial system as we have come, in the past 200 years, to regard as 'normal'.
-The growth pulse we are living in is 90%+ due to our profligate use of onetime only fossil fuels that will take hundreds of millions of years to partially replace assuming the Anthropocene extinction event doesn't go too far.
+Absolutely, but neither will power the exponential grow of the industrial system as we have come, in the past 200 years, to regard as normal.
+The growth pulse we are living in is 90%+ due to our profligate use of onetime only fossil fuels that will take hundreds of millions of years to partially replace assuming the Anthropocene extinction event doesn't 'go too far' (i.e. include us).

 The bottom line biophysical reality would be that a lot of coal in China would be burned to make all the bits and pieces, ship them worldwide by diesel sucking cargo ships, and no net emergy is produced.
 The factories making e-downspouts, the ships transporting them, and so on, could not be powered by e-downspouts.
 When fossil-fuels ran short, all the e-downspouts in the world wouldn't be able to make enough e-downspouts or otherwise keep industrial society going.
 Once again the promises would amount to a story, imagined or temporarily made 'real', of clever apes finding ways to turn actual fossil fuel that really does exist (for a time) into products others will buy.
 And then what?